 - Each participant must be on a new line.
 If multiple participants' utterances are on the same line, it will be processed as one line of the conversation.

 See the following example for how you should structure conversational text you want to send.

 Agent: Hello, you're chatting with Rene.
 How may I help you?

 Customer: Hi, I tried to set up wifi connection for Smart Brew 300 espresso machine, but it didn't work.

 Agent: I’m sorry to hear that.
 Let’s see what we can do to fix this issue.

 Note that the names of the two participants in the conversation (Agent and Customer) begin each line, and that there is only one participant per line of dialog.

 Clean up resources

-If you want to clean up and remove a Cognitive Services subscription, you can delete the resource or resource group.
+If you want to clean up and remove an Azure AI services subscription, you can delete the resource or resource group.
 Deleting the resource group also deletes any other resources associated with it.

 In Language Studio, you can find your resource's details (such as its name and pricing tier) as well as switch resources by: